Oil rises 2%, reverses loses as OPEC+ addresses market weakness

 Even OPEC+ cautioned that the pandemic could continue to curb demand.
 An OPEC+ technical panel warned that a rise in coronavirus cases in some countries may curb oil demand despite signs of economic recovery and initial indications of a decline in oil stocks, according to an internal document seen by Reuters.

-Additional reporting by Bozorgmehr Sharafedin in London, Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Editing by Marguerita Choy and Emelia Sithole-Matarise
+Additional reporting by Bozorgmehr Sharafedin in London, Sonali Paul in Melbourne and Roslan Khasawneh in Singapore; Editing by Marguerita Choy, Emelia Sithole-Matarise and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.